bobsomers/ignite/README.md

 the undisputed king of office weaponry.
 In 5 minutes you'll get a crash course in modern Nerf offerings, with some additional tips to ensure that you're the one doing the destroying.

+I apologize for the font embedding getting screwed up on the title slide.
+Dunno what happened.
+It's a shame though, that was a neat font.